 During the year the DMO has progressed initiatives to further strengthen the resilience and security of its IT network.
+The trading systems replacement went live in August 2019 in which operational efficiencies and improved resilience were achieved.
 The Public Service Network (PSN) accreditation was reconfirmed as a result of an IT health check.